 Ted is a third generation drummer.
 His grandfather, Theodore L. MacKenzie (Ted’s name sake) was a Kiltie drummer in the High lands of Scotland.
 Theodore emigrated from Forest Scotland in the late 1800s, settling in Philadelphia Pennsylvania.
 Ted’s father, Malcolm MacKenzie a jazz drummer, started Ted drumming at the age of 5.
 Ted started with the practice pad and then on to his dad’s old Leedy trap set until his dad purchased his first drum set the age of 11.
 Ted’s dad trained him by bringing home jazz records that he would listen to and play along with for hours at a time.

-From 1969 to 1978 Ted was a full time working drummer playing contemporary rock ‘n roll.
+From 1969 to 1978 Ted was a full time working drummer.
 Chirco, The Blues Image, The Simms Brothers Band, Billy and the Beaters, Root Boy Slim and Jack McDuff are a few of the groups he has performed/recorded with.

-Ted currently performs with The Jon LeRoy Trio, The Ray Alexander Trio, The Teresa Broadwell Quartet, Thriv’n on a Riff and The Happy Hooligans in upstate New York.
+When in Upstate New York Ted performs with: Dan Dobek / Ted MacKenzie Two Sons of Thunder, Sonny & Perley, The Jon LeRoy Trio, The Ray Alexander Trio, The Teresa Broadwell Quartet, Thriv’n on a Riff, The Happy Hooligans and The Wayne Hawkins Trio.